dafei-qin/dafei-qin/index.md

 ## About Me

-I am a Ph.D. student in [Department of Statistics and Actuarial Science](https://saasweb.hku.hk/) at [The University of Hong Kong](https://www.hku.hk/), supervised by [Prof. Guodong Li](https://gdli-stat.github.io/).
-My research interest is high-dimenisonal statistics and statistics in machine learning.
-I received my B.Sc. degree from [The University of Hong Kong](https://www.hku.hk/) with first class honours.
+I am a Ph.D. student in the [Department of Computer Science](https://cs.hku.hk/) at the [University of Hong Kong](https://www.hku.hk/), supervised by [Prof. Taku Komura](https://www.cs.hku.hk/index.php/people/academic-staff/taku).
+My research interest is Computer Graphics, with a specific focus on facial and body animation.
+I received my B.Sc. degree from the Department of Electronic Engineering, Tsinghua University.

 ## News